ledgetech/ledge/README.md

 * echo-nginx-module
 * redis2-nginx-module

-And for better performance, compile --with-luajit.
+And for better performance, compile --with-luajit

+You'll also need the redis parser: https://github.com/agentzh/lua-redis-parser

+And the md5 lua module (available in luarocks).

 ### Redis